 I was always fascinated by the high level of Improvisation you find in Jazz.
 When I moved to Boston, I was able to go to a couple of Jazz clubs in New York and see some of my favorite musicians in action.
 I soon realized that this genre has become the music of the high society.
 People didn't go to a Jazz concert to relax and have a good time, but to show their newest dress collection.

 Disappointed by my discovery, I started thinking, how to get Jazz back to a bigger audience.
 One Weekend, I needed a break of a tough week and went dancing to a club.
 Everyone in the club was dancing, listening to the music, and having a great time.
 This was the kind of audience I wanted to play concerts for!

-I decided to combine the electronic/pop music world with the world of Jazz.
-At Berklee College of Music in Boston, I’ve met Jernej Bervar, a slovenian guitarist.
+At Berklee College of Music in Boston, I’ve met some like-minded musicians.
 After talking for only a few minutes, we realized we had the same idea.
 We started writing music with a groove people can dance to, lyrics people can sing to, and we put a high-level of improvisation on top of that.
 The live improvisation brings our performances to such a high energy level, no DJ can keep up with and gives Cluttered Clarity its unique sound in the pop world.